sjanel/coincenter/README.md

 - `taker`: order placed at market price, should be matched immediately
 - `nibble`: order price continuously set at limit price + (buy)/- (sell) 1.
 This is a hybrid mode between the above two methods, ensuring continuous partial matches of the order over time, but at a controlled price (market price can be dangerously low for some short periods of time with large sells)

-Use command line option `--trade`, `--singletrade` or `-t` to make a single trade from a departure amount.
+Use command line option `--trade` or `-t` to make a trade from a departure amount.

 **Trade Price Picker**